sandraling/sample-dashboard-client/README.md

 ## Personal Comments
 Login data is pulled from a database, and the areacharts are populated by a stock website's API.
 See https://www.alphavantage.co/
 Other than that, everything else is placeholder data.

+## Disclaimer
+This is a learning project.
+It is not being actively updated.
+Password creation is deliberately made restriction free, so feel free to use a simple password just to check out the project!